-TRAVEL INSURANCE: To safeguard against losses due to illness, accident, or other unforeseen circumstances, we strongly recommend the purchase of travel insurance as soon as possible after making a deposit.
+TRAVEL INSURANCE/TRAVEL PROTECTION: To safeguard against losses due to illness, accident, or other unforeseen circumstances, we strongly recommend the purchase of travel insurance as soon as possible after making a deposit.
 VENT has partnered with Redpoint Travel Protection as our preferred travel insurance provider.
-Through Redpoint, we recommend their Ripcord plan.
-Designed for all types of travelers, Ripcord is among the most comprehensive travel protection programs available.

-Critical benefits of Ripcord include a completely integrated program with a single contact for emergency services, travel assistance, and insurance claims; medical evacuation and rescue services from your point of injury or illness to your hospital of choice; comprehensive travel insurance for trip cancellation/interruption, primary medical expense coverage, and much more.
-Optional expanded insurance coverage is available and includes items such as security evacuation coverage in case of a natural disaster or other security events, waiver for pre-existing medical conditions exclusion, and a "Cancel for Any Reason" benefit.
-Ripcord is available to U.S. and non-U.S. residents.

-For a price quote, or to purchase travel insurance, please visit: https://ripcordtravelprotection.com/ventbird; or click the Ripcord logo on our website (click Help and Trip Insurance); or call +1-415-481-0600.
+Through Redpoint, we recommend its comprehensive Ripcord plan, which includes a medical evacuation benefit.
+With this in mind, it is important to note that medical evacuation is not offered by Redpoint as a stand-alone policy or benefit.
+For travelers not interested in comprehensive travel insurance, VENT recommends Medjet and its MedjetAssist® plan.
+Medjet is not an insurance company, and Medjet Assist is not an insurance product; rather, Medjet is a membership-based air-medical transport company specializing in moving hospitalized travelers from an admitting hospital to a medical facility of choice.
+Medjet does not provide medical evacuation service from the point of injury or illness; yet, the MedjetAssist plan offers robust enough travel protection to satisfy the medical evacuation insurance requirement in place for many VENT tours.
+About Ripcord Ripcord is a completely integrated travel insurance program with single contact for emergency services, travel assistance, and insurance claims.
+Critical benefits include comprehensive travel insurance for trip cancellation/interruption, medical evacuation from your point of injury or illness to your hospital of choice; medical expense coverage, death of pet, and much more.
+Optional expanded insurance coverage is available and includes items such as evacuation coverage in case of a natural disaster or political or security reasons, waiver for pre-existing medical conditions exclusion, and a "Cancel for Any Reason" benefit.
+Ripcord is available to U.S. and non-U.S. residents.\ https://ripcordtravelprotection.com/ventbird; or click the "Visit the VENT page at Ripcord" on our website (click Help and "Preparation & Insurance"; then click "+ Trip Insurance"); or call +1-415-481-0600.
 Pricing is based on age, trip cost, trip length, and level of coverage.

+For a price quote or to purchase travel insurance, please visit:

-To be eligible for the pre-existing medical condition exclusion waiver and the optional Cancel for Any Reason (CFAR) upgrade, you must purchase your policy within 14 days of making your tour deposit.
+\To be eligible for the pre-existing medical condition exclusion waiver and the optional Cancel for Any Reason (CFAR) upgrade, you must purchase your policy within 15 days of making your first trip payment.
 The CFAR benefit provides reimbursement for 75% of covered costs, and increases the policy premium by approximately 50%.
-Policies may be purchased either for the full value of the tour fee at the time of deposit or in segments as individual tour payments are made (deposit, mid-payment, final balance, additional arrangements, etc.).
+Policies may be purchased either for the full value of the tour fee at the time of deposit or in segments as individual tour payments are made (deposit, second deposit, final balance, additional arrangements, etc.).
 The "pay as you go" approach reduces up-front expense and ensures that the amount paid toward your full policy premium is in proportion to the amount paid toward the full tour fee.
-If you choose to "pay as you go," you must cover each deposit or payment within 14 days in order to maintain the CFAR benefit.
-The primary medical expense benefit is available to U.S. residents only.
-For this reason, non-U.S. residents will pay an adjusted premium when purchasing a comprehensive policy, which includes all of the other benefits available to U.S. residents.
+If you choose to "pay as you go," you must cover each deposit or payment within 15 days, and insure all non-refundable trip costs in order to maintain the CFAR benefit.
 Please refer to the policy for a full description of coverage.